FirelyTeam/spark/Documentation/InstallingSpark.md

 ## Install Spark

-The core packages `Spark.Engine` and `Spark.Mongo` are targetting on `netstandard 2.0`.
+The core packages `Spark.Engine` and `Spark.Mongo` targets `net8.0` and `net9.0`.
 For the web application you may choose between:

 ## Reference Implementations
 The reference implementations are only meant as examples and must never be used out of the box in a production environment without adding as a minimum security features.

-- `Spark.Web` which runs on ASP.Net Core 3.1.
+- `Spark.Web` which runs on ASP.Net 9.0.
-- `Spark` which runs on ASP.Net 4.7.2.